ibm-cloud-docs/vmwaresolutions/vmonic/trbl_add_host_bypass.md

 {: #trbl_add_host_bypass}
 {: troubleshoot}

-When you add a host, you see the following event in vCenter Server:
+When you add a host, you see the following event in VMware vCenter Server®:
 {: tsSymptoms}

 `Attempting to install an image profile bypassing signing and acceptance level verification.`